BlockchainCommons/developer-web-site/_pages/architecture-progressivetrust.md

 #### Phase 4: References

-E-Corp checks Cyber U's accreditation as well as the roots of trust used to verify their signatures.
+E-Corp affirms Cyber U's accreditation as well as the roots of trust used to check their signatures.

 #### Phase 5: Requirements